Joel Eric Suben

-Joel Eric Suben (born 16 May 1946) is an American composer and conductor known primarily for his recordings of music by contemporary American and European composers.
+Joel Eric Suben (May 16, 1946-August 15, 2023) was an American composer and conductor known primarily for his recordings of music by contemporary American and European composers.

 Biography

 Early years

 Born in the Bronx, Suben was the second of three sons in a middle-class Jewish family of Russian origin.
 He grew up in the small city of Cortland in Central New York.
 After showing signs of early musical talent, Suben began studying the trumpet and violin at age 8.
 He played in school bands and orchestras and sang in choirs throughout his childhood.

 At age 10, Suben began transcribing music from phonograph records.
 By age 13 he was creating arrangements for local dance bands.
 His music teachers encouraged him to study a number of instruments in the expectation that he would become a music teacher.
 During summers he undertook formal lessons in percussion (snare drum technique), clarinet, and string bass.
 Although he'd led dance bands as a teenager, his interests gravitated to classical music.
 At age 14 he auditioned for Syracuse Symphony Orchestra conductor Karl Kritz and was invited to play violin in the Symphony’s newly formed youth orchestra.